Mdtero Mdtero

 2

-Get Markdown, figures, downloadable artifacts, and machine-usable task results instead of a fragile one-off scrape.
+Get Markdown, figure links, semantic filenames, and machine-usable task results instead of a fragile one-off scrape.

 3